 - The role of parents and the ringette association in creating a safe and healthy environment.

-This will be determined by public health authority and facility guidelines.
-Families should be prepared to minimize the number of parents/guardians/spectators that attend in order to limit the number of people in the facility.
+This will be determined by public health authorities and facility guidelines.
+Families should be prepared to minimize the number of parents/guardians/spectators that attend to limit the number of people in the facility.

-Some equipment should be washed (e.g. jerseys, pant shells, socks) after each practice/game, following manufacturer guidelines.
-It is important that players ensure all equipment is kept clean at all times.
+Some equipment should be washed (e.g., jerseys, pant shells, socks) after each practice/game, following manufacturer guidelines.
+It is important that players ensure all equipment is always kept clean.